Srinithi002/Wi-Fi-CONTROLLED-CAR-/README.md

 # Wi-Fi-CONTROLLED-CAR-
 Wi-fi is controlled by using a Blynk android application instead joystick method.
-Here only needs to move
+Here only needs to move  the joystick in Blynk android application to control the car in forward, backward, left and right directions.
+So here Blynk android application is used as a transmitting device and indult wi-fi module placed in the car is used as a receiver.
+Blynk android application will transmit command using wi-fi to the car so that it can move in the required direction like moving forward, reverse, turning left, turning right and stop.